Home AI Tool Reviews About

 Quick intros: what each platform actually is

 vLLM is an open-source inference and serving engine that came out of UC Berkeley’s Sky Computing Lab.
-Its claim to fame is PagedAttention — a memory-management technique inspired by virtual memory and paging in operating systems — which dramatically reduces the waste in the KV cache.
-The practical upshot, according to the project’s published benchmarks, is much higher throughput when you’re batching many requests at once.
+Its claim to fame is PagedAttention — a memory-management technique inspired by virtual memory and paging in operating systems — which reduces waste in the KV cache.
+The practical upshot, according to the project’s published benchmarks, is higher throughput when you’re batching many requests at once.
 It speaks an OpenAI-compatible API out of the box, which means a lot of teams can swap it in without rewriting client code.

 So already you can feel the split: two production-grade serving engines and one developer-experience champion.
 That tension runs through this entire comparison.